gkarakou/systemd-denotify/README.md

 By default this class is not started.
 However one can start it by editing the systemd-notify.py and uncommenting the last two lines.
 If you have already run INSTALL.sh the file is located at /usr/local/bin/systemd-notify.py

+NOTE: For the app to work your desktop user must be a member of systemd-journal group

 DEPENDENCIES